josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🌅_rise_of_institutional_integrity.md

 ## 🏮 Footer

 *🌅 Rise of Institutional Integrity* is a reconstruction node of the Polaris Protocol.
-It maps how language, law, and trust are re-stitched after capture — and why the slow work still matters.
+It maps how language, law, and trust are re-stitched after institutional degradation — and why the slow work still matters.

 > 📡 Cross-references:
 >